runrig-coop/hedgerows/index.md

 agriculture or open technology, they did ultimately bring me to this time and place where such a dialogue was possible.
-All navel-gazing aside, it's not lost on me that this environment, the set of social relations, professional ties, and friendships of many years that comprise this network of theorists and practictioners, is just as much a part of the commons as anything that can be pushed to a public GitHub repository or licensed under the GPL.
-In the end, that may be the greatest bulwark we have against all future enclosures.
+All navel-gazing aside, it's not lost on me that this environment, the set of social relations, professional ties, and the friendships of many years that comprise this network of practitioners, is just as much a part of the commons as anything that can be pushed to a public GitHub repository or licensed as free software under the GPL.

+In the end, the substance of the commons — whether it is physical or abstract, rivalrous or non-rivalrous, information or land — plays far less a role in making it a commons than we might think.
+What matters more is the quality of our social bonds, how our obligations to each other also strengthen our commitment to preserve the commons.
+Enclosure, too, is more than just a simple barrier, boundary, or hedgerow: it is a severing of the ties that connect us to other people and to life more generally, while uprooting us from the land and our sense of place within it.
+The same is true with the enclosure of knowledge, which estranges us from the markers of culture and our shared ways of doing things.

+The commons comes about wherever we collectively acknowledge that although we may use a thing, care for it, and maintain it, that does not give us sole dominion over it, nor over how others may wish to use it.
+Saying it like that, it comes across as a bit of a platitude, but there's a subtly there that eluded me when I first showed up at GOAT 2022, still struggling to make sense of such high concepts as usufruct and alienation.
+The commons is not ours to dispose of as we wish.
+We cannot alienate it from ourselves, nor us from it.
+We partake of the land or knowledge commons, but ultimately it is something we must give back to the whole.